cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 As a Suit, you should stage combat in a dramatic way, improvising and making it remarkable.
 These rules are designed to give you maximum freedom.
-With this freedom comes responsibility, try to be fair and predictable, play with the players and give them a fair warning when things start to get hairy.
+With this freedom comes responsibility, try to be fair and predictable, play with the players, and give them a fair warning when things start to get hairy.

 ## Engagement Stakes